lorenzomighie/3DGAN/README.md

 # 3DGAN

-1) Convert the dataset of meshes into voxels using matlab script polygon2voxel/preprocessing changing the path of the folders
+1) Convert the dataset of meshes into voxels using matlab script polygon2voxel/preprocessing.m

-2) Upload the preprocessed dataset in Google Drive
+2) Upload the preprocessed dataset into a  Google Drive folder

 3) Run the notebook 3DGAN.ipynb on Colab